Connecting people with the stories of plants and the world at large

 The Giant Snail

-Designed by Will Wilson, Donated by John Tan Jiew Hoe
+Created by Will Wilson, Donated by Tan Jiew Hoe

 Wonderfully captured by contemporary Australian artist Will Wilson, a bronze cast of an oversized snail stands among the beds of multi-coloured of begonias growing in the shady and humid Secret Garden.
 Nearby, several limestone snails by Wang Rong Hai (王荣海) from Xiamen, dot the landscape and provide company for the giant bronze snail.

 Climbing all over our “peek-a-boo” trees made from the hollow trunks of Toog Trees (Bishofia javanica), these curious ants seem to be hard at work and are a favourite with our young visitors.
 The pieces were designed and sited by renowned local artist, Eng Siak Loy.
 Those larger-than-life wildlife sculptures are amongst the many which are dotted around the Gardens, to stimulate our curiosity and help us reconnect our urbanized lifestyle with nature.

 Stainless steel, art glass

 A landmark feature within the tranquil Dragonfly Lake, these magnificent giant dragonflies sculptures with casts of children riding on their backs, measure 5m by 6m.
 The laser-cut meshed pattern used on the wings of the dragonflies encases colourful art glass, which gives an overall fascinating abstract effect.
 The eyes of the dragonflies, blue in one sculpture, red in the other, are made of mouth-blown glass flecked with gold.
 A touch of human warmth amongst our grandiose garden, the sculpture of the child riders is an ode to the joys of childhood.

 Created by Eng Siak Loy